hughwyc/hughwyc.github.io/source/_posts/Pandora-Speaking.md

 ## 3. Review

-Tell me about yourself.
+Tell me a bit about yourself.

-Where do you see yourself in 10 years?

-Why do you want this job?

-Do you have any questions for us?

 I thought I could tell you a little about myself.

 I know most of your company inside out.

+Where do you see yourself in 10 years?

 I want to be the best and work for a company where I can build a career.

+Why do you want this job?

 Because this is not just a job to me, this is what I love.
 This is what I'm good at.

+Do you have any questions for us?

 None that I can think of.